Nov

 According to the non-profit organization Postpartum Progress, there are more women suffering from this condition than sprain their ankles or suffer a stroke.
 The organization estimates that each year more than 950,000 women in the U.S. experience postpartum depression.
 They based this number on statistics presented by the Center for Disease Control and Prevention’s 2008 PRAMS research.

-The National Institute of Health notes that most cases of “baby blues” are not severe and in these circumstances the symptoms go away within a few days after birth.
+The National Institute of Health notes that most cases of “baby blues” are not severe, and in these circumstances, the symptoms go away within a few days after birth.
 However, postpartum depression can cause “feelings of worthlessness and hopelessness and a loss of interest in the baby.”
-The federal health agency notes these feelings can progress to where mothers can have thoughts of hurting themselves or their child.
+The federal health agency notes these feelings can progress to where mothers can have thoughts of hurting themselves or their children.

 “After delivery, hormones in the new mother can change dramatically,” notes Dr. Donovitz.
 “They can go from very high levels of progesterone to very low levels.
 Testosterone levels can also drop precipitously.
 This change in hormone balance can lead to postpartum depression,” he said.